 I was considering consolidating some equipment in my home lab.
-I wasn’t happy with the Surveillance Station software on the QNAP and recently switched to a different NVR solution.
-This allowed me to repurpose the QNAP for other tasks.
+I wasn’t happy with the Surveillance Station software offered by QNAP and recently switched to a different NVR solution.
+This allowed me to repurpose my QNAP TS-251 for other tasks.
 I wanted to determine if the QNAP TS-251 could replace my existing pfsense SG-2220 Security Gateway Appliance.

 Based on the hardware the TS-251 seemed like a perfect candidate for pfsense.
 Here are the specs for the TS-251:

 |CPU||Intel Celeron J1800 dual-core 2.41 GHz Bay Trail D|